-On February 28, 2018 the MPUC issued its Final Order (Order) in the base rate case.
-The Order provides for a revenue increase of \$2.1 million offset by a revenue decrease of \$2.2 million to incorporate the effect of the lower federal income tax rate under the TCJA, resulting in an overall annual revenue decrease of \$0.1 million.
-The MPUC approved a return on equity of 9.5 percent and a capital structure reflecting 50 percent equity and 50 percent long-term debt.
-The Order also provides for a reduction in annual depreciation expense reducing the Company's annual operating costs by approximately \$0.5 million.
-The Order addresses a number of other issues including a change to therm billing, increases in other delivery charges, and cost recovery under the Company's TAB Program and TIRA mechanism.
-The new rates and other changes became effective as of March 1, 2018.
+Northern Utilities - Base Rates - Maine - On February 28, 2018, the MPUC issued its Final Order (Order) in Northern Utilities pending base rate case.
+The Order provided for an annual revenue increase of \$2.1 million before a reduction of \$2.2 million to incorporate the effect of the lower federal income tax rate under the TCJA.
+The MPUC Order approved a return on equity of 9.5 percent and a capital structure reflecting 50 percent equity and 50 percent long-term debt.
+The Order also provides for a reduction in annual depreciation expense, reducing the Company's annual operating costs by approximately \$0.5 million, and addressed a number of other issues, including a change to therm billing, increases in other delivery charges, and cost recovery under the Company's TAB Program and TIRA mechanism.
+The new rates and other changes became effective on March 1, 2018.
 On March 16, 2018, the Company filed a Motion for Clarification requesting the MPUC clarify its Order in light of what the Company believes to be an inadvertent inconsistency with the Order regarding 2016 TIRA Eligible Facilities, rate base and related annual revenue adjustments.
+This matter remains pending.

 Northern Utilities - Targeted Infrastructure Replacement Adjustment - Maine - The settlement in Northern Utilities' Maine division's 2013 rate case allowed the Company to implement a TIRA rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects, including the Company's Cast Iron Replacement Program (CIRP).
 The TIRA had an initial term of four years and covered targeted capital expenditures in 2013 through 2016.
-In its Order in the current base rate case (see above), the MPUC approved an extension of the Company's TIRA mechanism, with revision, for an additional eight-year period, which will allow for annual rate adjustments through the end of the CIRP program.
-On March 30, 2018, the Company filed its request to increase its annual base rates to recover the revenue requirements for 2017 Eligible Facilities.
-This matter remains pending.
+In its Order in the current base rate case (see above), the MPUC approved an extension of the TIRA mechanism for an additional eight-year period, which will allow for annual rate adjustments through the end of the CIRP program.
+On May 7, 2018, the MPUC approved the Company's request to increase its annual base rates by 2.4%, or \$1.1 million, to recover the revenue requirements for 2017 eligible facilities.

-Northern Utilities - Targeted Area Build-out Program - Maine - In December 2015, the MPUC approved a TAB program and associated rate surcharge mechanism.
+Northern Utilities - Targeted Area Build-out Program - Maine - In December 2015, the MPUC approved a Targeted Area Build-out (TAB) program and associated rate surcharge mechanism.
 This program is designed to allow the economic extension of natural gas mains to new, targeted service areas in Maine.
 It allows customers in the targeted area the ability to pay a rate surcharge, instead of a large upfront payment or capital contribution to connect to the natural gas delivery system.
 The initial pilot of the TAB program was approved for the City of Saco, and is being built out over a period of three years, with the potential to add 1,000 new customers and approximately \$1 million in annual distribution revenue in the Saco area.
-A second TAB program was approved for the Town of

-Sanford, and has the potential to add 2,000 new customers and approximately \$2 million in annual distribution revenue in the Sanford area.
+A second TAB program was approved for the Town of Sanford, and has the potential to add 2,000 new customers and approximately \$2 million in annual distribution revenue in the Sanford area.
 In its base rate case Order (above), the MPUC approved the inclusion of Saco TAB investments in rate base along with a cost recovery incentive mechanism for future TAB investments.